dannythehat/footy-oracle-v2/README.md

 - API-Football for fixture and odds data
 - OpenAI for GPT-4 reasoning
-- Vercel for frontend hosting
+- Vercel for hosting (frontend & backend)
-- Railway for backend hosting

 ---